 Between 1750 and 2011, land use change (mainly deforestation), derived from land cover data and modelling, is estimated to have released 180 [100 to 260] PgC.
-Land use change emissions between 2002 and 2011 are dominated by tropical deforestation, and are estimated at 0.9 [0.1 to 1.7] PgC yr-1 (medium confidence), with possibly a small decrease from the 1990s due to lower reported forest loss during this decade.
+Land use change emissions between 2000 and 2009 are dominated by tropical deforestation, and are estimated at 1.1 [0.3 to 1.9] PgC yr-1, with possibly a small decrease from the 1990s due to lower reported forest loss during this decade.
 This estimate includes gross deforestation emissions of around 3 PgC yr-1 compensated by around 2 PgC yr-1 of forest regrowth in some regions, mainly abandoned agricultural land. {6.3.2; Table 6.2}

-Of the 555 [470 to 640] PgC released to the atmosphere from fossil fuel and land use emissions from 1750 to 2011, 240 [230 to 250] PgC accumulated in the atmosphere, as estimated with very high accuracy from the observed increase of atmospheric CO2 concentration from 278 [273 to 283] ppm10 in 1750 to 390.5 [390.4 to 390.6] ppm in 2011.
-The amount of CO2 in the atmosphere grew by 4.0 [3.8 to 4.2] PgC yr-1 in the first decade of the 21st century.
-The distribution of observed atmospheric CO2 increases with latitude clearly shows that the increases are driven by anthropogenic emissions that occur primarily in the industrialized countries north of the equator.
-Based on annual average concentrations, stations in the NH show slightly higher concentrations than stations in the SH.
-An independent line of evidence for the anthropogenic origin of the observed atmospheric CO2 increase comes from the observed consistent decrease in atmospheric oxygen (O2) content and a decrease in the stable isotopic ratio of CO2 ($^{13}C/^{12}C$) in the atmosphere (Figure TS.5). {2.2.1, 6.1.3}
+Of the 545 [460 to 630] PgC released to the atmosphere from fossil fuel and land use emissions from 1750 to 2011, 240 [230 to 250] PgC accumulated in the atmosphere, as estimated with very high accuracy from the observed increase of atmospheric CO2 concentration from 278 [275 to 281] ppm in 1750 to 390.5 ppm in 2011.
+The amount CO2 in the atmosphere grew by 4.0 [3.8 to 4.2] PgC yr-1 in the first decade of the 21st century.
+The distribution of observed atmospheric CO2 increases with latitude clearly shows that the increases are driven by anthropogenic emissions which primarily occur in the industrialized countries north of the equator.
+Based on annual average concentrations, stations in the Northern Hemisphere show slightly higher concentrations than stations in the Southern Hemisphere.
+An independent line of evidence for the anthropogenic origin of the observed atmospheric CO2 increase comes from the observed consistent decrease in atmospheric O2 content and a decrease in the stable isotopic ratio of CO2 ( $^{13}C/^{12}C$ ) in the atmosphere (Figure TS.5). {2.2.1, 6.1.3}